What To Wear to an Interview as a Teenager (With Tips and FAQs)

 When preparing, consider researching the organization's dress code.
 Companies may have different dressing policies, such as business casual or business formal.
 Some employers provide this information on their company website, or the hiring manager might tell you this information when scheduling your interview.
 You may also ask the manager or recruiter for more details.

 You can also conduct your own research by reviewing the company's social media and web pages to find pictures of team members.
-This can help give you ideas about the dress code, but keep in mind what professionals wear on a typical workday might be different than an interview.
+This can help give you ideas about the dress code, but keep in mind what professionals wear on a typical workday might be different than for an interview.
 For example, if a company has a casual dress code, employees might wear jeans and T-shirts, but it's best to dress more professionally during your interview because it is a more formal event than a typical day.

 Select moderate choices